CaelanDrayer/caelandrayer.ca/knowledge_base/Email/index.md

 # Email Authentication

-Email Authentication is the methods in which we ensure that the email being sent/received is "authentic".
+Email Authentication are the methods in which we ensure that the email being sent/received is "authentic".

 > [!example]- Want to spoof an email yourself?
 (Please don't...)
 > It can really help illustrate why all of these things are important by demonstrating how easy it is to spoof an email.